meg768/rpi-ws281x/README.md

 	* **gpio**          -	Specifies the GPIO number used.
 Default is number 18.
 	* **brightness**    -	Brightness of pixels.
 Number from 0 to 255.
 Default 255.
 - **render(pixels)**    -	Renders the pixels specified to the strip.
-The **pixels** parameter must be a Uint32Array and the same size as
+The **pixels** parameter must be a Uint32Array and the same size as the number of leds specified.
 - **reset()**           -	Resets configuration.